top of page

 • 4 min read

-You'd think working from home would protect you from office drama.
-No awkward hallway moments, no forced coffee machine small talk — just you, your laptop, and the occasional breaks.
+You would think working from home would protect you from office drama.
+No awkward hallway moments, no forced coffee machine small talk but just you, your laptop, and the occasional breaks.

-But toxic leadership?
-Oh, it finds you.
-Even in your pajamas.
+But toxic leadership finds you even in your pajamas.

 Let me take you through few instances where simply being honest and asking logical questions landed me on the receiving end of cold shoulders, critical emails, and a whole lot of gaslighting.